+5.2h Approval of expenditures outside of approved budget:

-5.2h If necessary between meetings of the Financial Committee,Two members of the Financial Committee, may by mutual agreement, authorize individual Event or Special Projects expenditures up to $50.00.
+5.2h-1If necessary between meetings of the Financial Committee, two members of the Financial Committee, may by mutual agreement, authorize individual Event or Special Projects expenditures up to $50.00.
 Both shall sign the authorizing document (Cheque Request Form) and report these authorizations to the other members of the Financial Committee as soon as possible.
-A spokesman for the Financial Committee shall report the authorization at the next regularly scheduled Business Meeting.
+The Exchequer shall report the authorization at the next regularly scheduled Business Meeting.

-A.7.6) The Financial Committee, if necessary between Business Meetings, may authorize individual Event or Special Project expenditures up to $300.
-This approval shall be unanimous.
+5.2h-2 If necessary between Business Meetings the full Financial Committee, , may by unanimous agreement authorize individual Event or Special Project expenditures up to $300.
 The Seneschal and Exchequer shall sign the authorizing document (Cheque Request Form).
-A spokesman for the Financial Committee shall report the authorization at the next regularly scheduled Business Meeting.
+The Exchequer shall report the authorization at the next regularly scheduled Business Meeting.

-(See also A.13 Event Finances)

-A.7.7) Any Branch expenditure over $300 shall require a Major Vote at a Business Meeting.
+5.2h-3 Any Branch expenditure over $300 not specifically outlined in the annual budget shall, after discussion by the Financial Committee, require a discussion at a Business Meeting before approval or denial by Financial Committee is made.

-A.7.9) The Baronial Teamster, at the discretion of the Wyewood Council, may be authorized reimbursement for transportation expenses incurred in the line of their duties.

-A.7.10) Guild monies shall be used at the Guild's discretion and in accordance with the financial procedures laid out in their charter, so long as it is considered ALLOWABLE according to Kingdom and Society Financial policies.
+7.2i Guild monies shall be used at the Guild's discretion and in accordance with the financial procedures laid out in their charter, so long as it is considered ALLOWABLE according to Kingdom and Society Financial policies.

-8. Reimbursement Policy
+7.2j Reimbursement Policy

-A.8.1) All monies spent should be pre-approved by the Branch, directly or via an approved budget, or the Financial Committee.
+7.2j-1) All monies spent for which reimbursement is requested should be pre-approved by the Branch via an approved budget or directly by the Financial Committee and/or full council (see 5.2h, above).

-A.8.2) Any one requiring reimbursement for approved funds spent on behalf of the Branch should submit their request for reimbursement in writing within 30 days of expenditure.
+5-2j-2 Any one requiring reimbursement for approved funds spent on behalf of the Branch should submit their request for reimbursement in writing within 30 days of expenditure.
 Per Kingdom policy, “Branch Exchequers are only obligated to reimburse for receipts presented within 120 days of the expenditure.”
-Receipts presented after 90 days will need the approval of the Branch or the Financial Committee to receive reimbursement.

-A.8.3) All expense reimbursements require a completed Cheque Request Form and fully documented receipts.
+5.2j-3 All expense reimbursements require a completed Cheque Request Form and fully documented receipts.
 Reimbursement requests that do not exceed approved budgets need only be signed by the Exchequer.
 Reimbursements that exceed approved budgets, or which have not had prior approval, shall be approved by the Financial Committee before reimbursement can be made.
 No reimbursements shall be made without receipts.

-A.8.4) Reimbursement checks given by the Branch should be cashed as soon as possible.
-Should a check not clear the bank within 180 days, the check will be voided and the person seeking reimbursement will again have to gain approval for reimbursement and provide a reasonable explanation as to why the previous check was not cashed.
+5.2j-4 Reimbursement checks given by the Branch should be cashed as soon as possible to avoid bank refusal for “stale-dated” cheque.
+Cheques that do not clear within 180 days (that’s 6 months people!) will be voided and the person seeking reimbursement will need to begin the reimbursement request/approval process again.

-A.8.5) All reimbursements and refunds will be done by check with appropriate paperwork attached.
-No reimbursement or refund will be given out of the cash box at any time.
+5.2j-5 No reimbursement or refund will be given out of the cash box at any time.
+All reimbursements and refunds will be done by check with appropriate receipts/authorizations attached.

+5.2j-6 The Baronial Teamster, at the discretion of the Wyewood Council, may be authorized reimbursement for transportation expenses incurred in the line of their duties.

+6. Policies Regarding Event Admission Charges, Refunds, or Complimentary Admission

-The event fee (and feast fee if any) at Wyewood events shall be compensated for the following persons: the Wyewood Baronage and all persons specified in Kingdom Law..
-The Event Steward can compensate others as long as they are included in the Event Bid and approved.
-No person not specified in the Event Bid will be compensated
+6.1 The entire event fee (including lunch or feast fees) at Wyewood events shall be waived (made complimentary, or “comp’d”) for the following persons:

+- the Wyewood Baronage

+- all persons specified in Kingdom Law.

+6.2 The Event Steward can waive the fee (“comp”) other attendees, as long as they are included in the approved Event Bid.
+No person not specified in the Event Bid will be exempt from admission.
+As an example, outgoing champions might be accorded complimentary admission to the following Champions event at which they assist in choosing their successor and surrender their regalia.

 7. Policy Regarding Asset Management and Control of Inventory